amitmahaseth/FancyToast/README.md

 # FancyToast

-> Step 1.
-Add the JitPack repository to your build file
+&#x1F535; Add the JitPack repository to your build file

 gradle